Crypto-currency / Bitcoin – Tax Representation Services

 While bitcoin receives most of the attention these days, it is only one of hundreds of cryptocurrencies.
 Everything discussed with regard to bitcoin taxation applies to all cryptocurrencies.

-- Exchanging one token for another — for example, using Ethereum to purchase an altcoin — creates a taxable event.
+- Exchanging one crypto currency for another — for example, using Ethereum to purchase an altcoin — creates a taxable event.
 The token is treated as being sold, thus generating capital gains or losses.

 - Air drops are considered ordinary income on the day of the air drop.
 That value will become the basis of the coin.
 When it’s sold, exchanged, etc., there will be a capital gain.

-- Mining coins is considered ordinary income equal to the fair market value of the coin the day it was successfully mined.
+- Mining crypto currency is considered ordinary income equal to the fair market value of the coin the day it was successfully mined.

-- Initial coin offerings do not fall under the IRS’s tax-free treatment for raising capital.
-Thus, they produce ordinary income to individuals and businesses alike.
+- Initial coin offerings including certain forks do not fall under the IRS’s tax-free treatment for raising capital.
+Thus, they produce ordinary income to individuals and businesses alike provided that the taxpayer receives units of new cryptocurrency.

 Voluntary Disclosure – The Way To Avoid Criminal Fines & Punishment